t-webber/html-filter/README.md

 let tree: Html = Html::parse(html).expect("Invalid HTML");

 // Now you can use it!
-// Beware, this doesn't always work as you can have ways to write the same HTML. assert!(format!("{tree}") == html);
+// Beware, this doesn't always work as you can have
+// difference ways to write the same HTML. assert!(format!("{tree}") == html);
 ```